Explore your mortgage options

 The letter will include your name and address, the name and contact information of your prospective lender and:

-- The type of loan: Are you approved for a conventional or a government-backed loan, like a Federal Housing Administration (FHA) loan?
+- The type of loan: You may be approved for a conventional or a government-backed loan, like a Federal Housing Administration (FHA) loan.

 - The loan terms: Terms include the length of the loan, the interest rate and whether the loan is a fixed-rate mortgage or an adjustable-rate mortgage (ARM).